nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/Case-Study-Documentation.md

   - [x] Transform the data so you can work with it effectively.
   - [x] Document the cleaning process.

-I will utilize R and RStudio for data processing
+As mentioned above, I will utilize R & RStudio for data processing.

-I am using R because the dataset is too large for spreadsheets, and R allows for in-depth analysis and manipulation.

 I examined the columns after making changes and confirmed that the data types remained consistent following manipulation.

-To ensure that the data is clean and ready to analyze, I will make steps:
+To ensure that the data is clean and ready to analyze, I will do steps with some R packages(tidyverse, dplyr):

 - Remove NA and duplicated
 - The data columns with dates and time format will be formatted